LandSandBoat/server/README.md

 A: https://discord.gg/6EWFPxkZja

+Q: so..no discord then?

+A: not at this time, no. I hope to use Github's [discussions](https://github.com/DerpyProjectGroup/topaz/discussions) feature for anything outside teh scope of bugreporting for now.
+This may change in the future.

 Q: Gimme a staff role!
 I can help!

 A: You can help on 99% of things without any special roles.
 Things aren't gated much.
 But if I see you regularly being helpful, you will likely get a role to facilitate additional helping.